rodionovsasha/jfixtures/README.md

 [Ruby On Rails fixtures](http://api.rubyonrails.org/v3.2/classes/ActiveRecord/Fixtures.html) but for java world (or any other JVM language such as groovy, scala, e.t.c.)

-Disclaimer: only generation of PG SQL(and compatible) is supported at the moment.
+Postgres and MySql are supported at the moment.

 ## That's wrong with SQL ?